chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 - Unswitching a Loop:
   - The fast and the slow loop need a version of the Assertion Predicate (we could split these loops further).

+There is one more case where we need to insert Assertion Predicates even though we have not created any Hoisted
+Predicate:
+- Range Check Elimination:
+  - The pre and main loop bounds are updated such that a range check inside the main loop can be removed.
+This is similar to Loop Predication but instead of creating a Hoisted Predicate, we change the iterations of the pre and the main loop.
+The consequence, however, is the same: We need Assertion Predicates for the main loop to keep the graph in a consistent state if the main loop becomes dead.

 ## Implementation Attempts
 Even though Loop Predication has been around for quite a while<sup>[6](#footnote6)</sup>, this problem was only detected years later.
 At that time, the scope of the problem was not yet entirely clear.
 We've started adding